oh-facts/y3k-8/docs/spec.md

 `use a, b`

 - a: Register.
- - 1 to print unsigned 8 bit
- - 2 to print ascii char
+1 to print unsigned 8 bit.
+2 to print ascii char
 - b: Register.
-Prints whatever value is inside it
+Prints whatever value is inside it.